njsdias/Pytest/Pytest_Book/README.md

 • Test methods and functions should be named test_<something>.
 • Test classes should be named Test<Something>.

+## Output of tests

 Since our test files and functions start with test_, we’re good

+The outcome of a test is the primary way the person running a test or looking at the results understands what happened in the test run.
+In pytest, test functions may have several different outcomes, not just pass or fail.
+Here are the possible outcomes of a test function:

+• PASSED (.): The test ran successfully.

+• FAILED (F): The test did not run successfully (or XPASS + strict).

+• SKIPPED (s): The test was skipped.
+You can tell pytest to skip a test by using either the @pytest.mark.skip() or pytest.mark.skipif() decorators.

+• xfail (x): The test was not supposed to pass, ran, and failed.
+You can tell pytest that a test is expected to fail by using the @pytest.mark.xfail() decorator

+• XPASS (X): The test was not supposed to pass, ran, and passed.

+• ERROR (E): An exception happened outside of the test function, in either a fixture.